The Wish Hound.

 Tom looking understandably apprehensive up a tee in Wistman's Wood

 My ‘baby’ understandably up a tree in Wistman’s Wood – in 2009.
-He needn’t of worried though because he’s been marked with ‘The Cross’.
+He needn’t have worried though because he’s been marked with ‘The Cross’.

 Their nefarious reputation is vastly more menacing than being trapped on the Moor stifled by the infamous fog – without map or compass and no hope in hell of finding your way out.
 A terrifying prospect but avoidable if you go out equipped.
 The only thing that might save you from the ‘Wisht Hounds’ is wearing one of these.